Benjamin Fitzpatrick

-Benjamin Fitzpatrick (June 30, 1802 – November 21, 1869) was the 11th Governor of the U.S. state of Alabama and a United States Senator from that state.
+Benjamin Fitzpatrick (June 30, 1802 – November 21, 1869) was an American politician who served as the 11th Governor of Alabama and as a United States Senator from that state.
 He was a Democrat.

 Early life

 Born in Greene County, Georgia, Fitzpatrick was orphaned at the age of seven and was taken by his sister (Celia Fitzpatrick Baldwin) to Alabama in 1815.

 Fitzpatrick helped his brothers manage the land they owned on the Alabama River and served as deputy under the first sheriff of Autauga County.
 He worked in the law office of Nimrod E. Benson before he was admitted to the bar.

 Fitzpatrick studied law and was admitted to the bar in 1821, commencing practice in Montgomery, Alabama.
 Fitzpatrick served as solicitor of the Montgomery circuit from 1822 to 1823 but moved to his plantation in Autauga County in 1829.
 He engaged in planting.

 Governor of Alabama and Senator for Alabama

 Fitzpatrick became Governor of Alabama in 1841 and served until 1845.
 Later, he was appointed as a Democrat to the U.S. Senate to fill the vacancy caused by the death of Dixon H. Lewis and served from November 25, 1848, to November 30, 1849, when a successor was elected.

 He was again appointed on January 14, 1853, and elected on December 12, 1853, to the Senate to fill the vacancy caused by the resignation of William R. King, who had been elected Vice President of the United States, and served from January 14, 1853, to March 3, 1855.
 He served in that Congress as Chairman of the Committee on Printing and the Committee on Engrossed Bills.
 He was elected to the Senate again to fill the vacancy caused by the failure of the legislature to elect his successor on November 26, 1855.
 In that role, he served several times as President pro tempore of the Senate.